new92/SkyData/README.md

 ## FAQ ❓

-#### ❔ How can I know if the data are reliable ?
+#### ❔ Are the data reliable ?

 - Well the data are coming from the FlightRadar24 API which is using the ADS-B technology, the MLAT and satellites.
+So, yes the data are reliable 🙂

 #### ❔ Where can I find the IATA and ICAO codes ?